mattbroph/bassTracker/projectPlan.md

 - [ ] Create controller to route to ViewJournals jsp
 - [ ] Create controller to route to View Journal Details jsp
 - [ ] Create controller to route to Add Journal jsp
-- [ ] Create controller to route db INSERT for Add Journal functionality
+- [ ] Create class to perform CRUD for Add & View Journal functionality
 - [ ] Update journal time log